muhammed9865/FormaGym/README.md

 ### About

 The idea of it is to ease the management for the gym owner.
-So he doesn't have to worry about sub dates or whatever
+So he doesn't have to worry about sub dates, or any payments.